Meet our team of advisors fostering students’ success by providing meaningful resources and purposeful support in career development.

-Jasmine is a second-year doctoral student in the Industrial and Organizational Psychology program.
-She received her bachelor's degree in Psychology and Sociology from the University of Washington.
+Jasmine is a doctoral student in the Industrial and Organizational Psychology program.
+She received her bachelor’s degree in Psychology and Sociology from the University of Washington.
 Her research interests include occupational health in the workplace, focusing on how workplace burnout and mental health for telecommuting.
 In her free time, she enjoys helping out with her fellowship group and exploring new cafes around the area.

-Alex is a first-year doctoral student in the School Psychology program.
+Alex is a doctoral student in the School Psychology program.
 She received her bachelor’s degree in Psychology with minors in Italian and Anthropology from the University of Tennessee and her master’s degree in Psychology from Villanova University.
 Her research interests include risk and resilience related to families experiencing homelessness, focusing on how protective factors (such as the parent-child relationship) can bolster child and family functioning within the unique context of homelessness.
 In her spare time, she enjoys trying new foods and hanging out with her dog, Oliver.